top of page

 I guess I should start with my own testimony.

-That house is a little over a mile from the "center" of the community of Gribble Springs.
+Those 2 houses on 1-acre are a little over a mile from the "center" of the community of Gribble Springs.
 The "center" revolves around a church building, a cemetery, a table, a parsonage, a whole bunch of Post Oak trees, 1 or 2 pecan trees, and at least one bois d'arc tree.
 At various times, it has also revolved around a cobbled together softball field, a pretty decent outdoor volleyball court and a fabulous hill for playing Mother-May-I and Red-light-Green-light.

 On Sunday, May 23, 1971, I was sitting on the back row.
 I don't know why.
 That wasn't my normal place.
 But then, I didn't really have a "normal" place.
 That might be beside one of the 5-10 cousins who might be in attendance.
 Or beside one of my grandmothers.
 Or beside my own parents.